 How do you measure how well I can speak English or French when applying for citizenship?

-CLB/NCLC is the official standard used in Canada to describe, measure and recognize how well someone can communicate in their second language.
+CLB/NCLC is the official standard used in Canada to describe, measure and recognize how well adult immigrants can communicate in their second language.
 We use this standard to make sure we evaluate everyone the same way.

 The ways we measure how well you can speak and listen in English or French include:

 - noting how well you communicate when you talk to staff or a citizenship officer during your interview

 Using the CLB/NCLC, a citizenship officer will make the final decision if you have adequate knowledge of English or French.